zh-plus/interSeg3D-Studio/README.md

 An web-based interactive 3D point cloud annotation tool, using [PinPoint3D](https://github.com/Quit123/PinPoint3D) for click-based segmentation algorithm and Gemini for 3D object recognition & description.

-> [!NOTE]
-> Note that this project is still in development.
-The current version is a prototype and may contain bugs.

 ![interSeg3D-Studio](assets/MainUI.png)